Robert Pont

 in 1604.
 He died in 1606.

 Early life

-Pont was born in Culross in 1529, to "respectable parents".
-He was the son of John Pont of Shyresmill and Catherine Murray.
-John was originally from Venice but came to Scotland from France in the entourage of Mary of Guise.
-Robert received his early education in the parish school of Culross.
+Pont was born in Culross in 1524, to Robert Kynpont and Katherine Masterton.

-In 1543 began studies in St Leonard's College at the University of St. Andrews where he gained a degree of Master of Theology.
+In 1543 he began studying at St Leonard's College at the University of St. Andrews where he gained a degree of Master of Theology.
 On completing the course, he is then said to have studied canon and civil law in Europe.
-However, nothing is definitely known of his career until 1559, when he retunred to St. Andrews and acted as an elder of the kirk session there.
+However, nothing is definitely known of his career until 1559, when he returned to St. Andrews and acted as an elder of the kirk (church) session there.